Accessibility

 }

-Also, avoid making reference to the sequence, position, or arrangement of the elements in a flexbox container if possible, or otherwise be sure avoid creating confusion for screen-reader users.
+Also, avoid making reference to the sequence, position, or arrangement of the elements in a flexbox container if possible, or otherwise be sure to avoid creating confusion for screen-reader users.

 Accessible Email Requirements